fjames86/nefarious/README.md

 The primary purpose of both projects is to get something simple which works, rather than a high-performance, professional product.
 At best, it should be considered an educational project which could be used to form the basis of something better.
+Please do not expect high performance or a bug-free experience, although it would be nice to have both eventually.

+The NFS lock protocol needs to be implemented.

 ## 5. License